 - 6 Medicinal Uses of Colchicum luteum (Suranjan)

-The corm or rhizome of plant is used for therapeutic purpose.
-It is traditionally used for headache, gout, rheumatism, diseases of the liver and spleen.
+The corm or rhizome of the plant are used for therapeutic purpose.
+It is a traditionally used for headache, gout, rheumatism, diseases of the liver, and spleen.
 In Afghanistan, the roots were used in preparation of a medicine Harantutiha.

 Types of Suranjan

 There are two varieties of Suranjan available in the market, Sweet, and Bitter.
 The bitter variety contains alkaloid Colchicine in fairly large amount whereas Sweet variety contains traces of this alkaloid in physiologically inactive form.
 Both varieties are pain relieving, anti-gout, anti-rheumatic, purgative, and emetic.

 - Suranjan Shirin (Sweet variety)

 Suranjan Talkh, is differentiated from Suranjan Shireen by its bitter taste, smaller size, and darker color.
 Suranjan Talkh is preferred for external use in gout whereas Suranjan Shireen (Meetha Suranjan) is used for internal purpose.
 Suranjan is indicated in arthritis, gout, rheumatism, and constipation.

 Suranjan is included in list of poisonous plants of India.
 It must be used with caution.
 It is toxic plant due to the presence of from several alkaloids (mainly colchicine, demecolcine, and colchicoside), which are present in all plant parts.